gunchev/termcolor_dg/README.md

 📑 [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) |
 📑 [Color codes cheatsheet](https://delameter.github.io/termcolor)

 ANSI Color formatting for terminal output and log coloring.
-Supports 16 color, 256 color and 24-bit color modes.
+Supports 16 colors, 256 colors and 24-bit color modes.

-Python 2 support is present for legacy projects and because it is not too much work and I have to use it for now.
+Python 2 support is present for legacy projects, and because it is not too much work and I have to use it for now.

 Example